Run (Foo Fighters song): Reception

 The song was generally well-received upon release, with many journalists praising the band for maintaining their high-energy rock sound with the song, while being over twenty years into their career.
 People praised the song for being "a return to full-speed-ahead rock.
 Like the best of Foo Fighters, it's hard and occasionally hilarious."
 Similarly, NPR praised the song for being "an enjoyably ludicrous bit of viral silliness" and concluded "'Run' itself is no joke: Eight (and perhaps soon to be nine) albums into his Foo Fighters career, Grohl still wails with the infectiously unhinged force of a kid a third his age."
 Loudwire named the song the eighth best hard rock song of 2017.
 The single had the highest first day sales of any prior singles for the band.

 SPIN Magazine proclaimed "Run" a "thunderous lead single" and a "a galloping game of heavy-metal Red Light, Green Light".

 The song received two Grammy Award nominations for Best Rock Song and Best Rock Performance.

 Personnel

-Credits adapted from Concrete and Gold liner notes.
+Credits taken from Concrete and Gold liner notes.